-NFS 2270 Human Nutrition (FCS)
+NFS 2270 Human Nutrition (FCS) 3 s.h.

 Study of nutrients in foods and their involvement in the function of human body systems.
 Problems in and programs for meeting personal, family, national, and world nutritional needs.

 NFS 2290 Topics in Food and Nutrition 1 s.h. (max.
 3 s.h.)